 His career highlights include his ongoing relationship with the Hopi Tribe, which he has represented for most of his 25 years in practice.
 “That is a never-ending source of joy and fulfillment and fascination and complexity,” he said.

 Other accomplishments include representing a man from the Democratic Republic of the Congo.
 His client, who is from the Tutsi ethnic group, was jailed and his family members were killed by Hutus who had fled to the DRC from Rwanda.
 Macdonald represented the man in his asylum case and, he says, they became lifelong friends.

 Macdonald grew up in Manhattan, Kansas, the son of a Canadian father and a mother from New Zealand.
 He fell in love with Colorado after spending time in the mountains as a child and after college.
-He attended the University of Michigan Law School but spent his summers in Colorado.
+He attended the University of Michigan Law School, graduating in 1996, but spent his summers in Colorado.
 “I came out here and didn’t really know anybody when I first arrived,” he said.
 “I quickly realized this was home for me.”